Ian-Blanshard/MP1-Personal-Portfolio/README.md

 with.
 This allowed me to work more efficiently and able to work quickly when I had limited time.

-the final Live version of site is hosted on GitPages [here](#link), instructions on how to create a site on GitHub pages can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
+The final Live version of site is hosted on GitPages [here](#link), instructions on how to create a site on GitHub pages can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)